ngocpham1994x/iRecipe/ARCHITECTURE.md

 This file implements second page GUI according to category, and s all the recipes according to the category.

 ## DummyActivity.java
-DummyActivity.java is used for testing in AndroidTest
+DummyActivity.java is used for testing in AndroidTest.

 ## ListRecipeActivity.java
+ListRecipeActivity.java is used to list all recipes according to category on second page.

 ## MainActivity.java
-MainActivity.java is used for all the widgets on main page
+MainActivity.java is used for all the widgets on main page.

 ## RecipeDetailActivity.java
+RecipeDetailActivity is for recipe Ingredients and instrucitons.
+It will be implemented in Iteration2.